 A last major part of the analysis concerns the metadata analysis: these data are extremely useful in the quality evaluation: we hypothesize that knowing the way each user contributes to the API gives an information on its ability to do it properly.
 In the end, knowing that expert users have contributed to an element will let us think that this element is of good quality.

-Here we develop a more machine-learning-focused framework to exploit the data, as illustrates by the following tasks:
+Here we develop a more machine-learning-focused framework to exploit the data, as illustrated by the following tasks:

 – prepare the data